aldro61/kover/README.md

 The documentation can be found at: http://aldro61.github.io/kover/

-## Questions?
+## Contact

-If you need help using Kover, please have a look at https://www.biostars.org/t/Kover/.
-If you don't find an answer to your question, please create a new post with the tag *kover*.
+If you need help using Kover or to report any bug, please use [Biostars](https://www.biostars.org/p/194520/).

-## Issues

-Please use GitHub issues to report any bug or to request additional features.